September 15, 2025

 ACH payments offer businesses a secure, cost-effective way to transfer funds while minimizing reliance on paper checks or manual processing.
 Ramp enhances this process by automating ACH transfers, providing real-time tracking, and reducing processing costs through efficient workflows.

-With Ramp, finance teams gain complete visibility into every payment—track status in real time, schedule transfers with precision, and automate reconciliation with audit-ready digital records.
-Built-in security protocols and streamlined approval flows ensure sensitive financial data stays protected.
+With Ramp Bill Pay, finance teams gain complete visibility into every payment.
+Track status in real time, schedule transfers with precision, and automate reconciliation with audit-ready digital records.
+Built-in security protocols and streamlined approval flows protect sensitive financial data.

 Try Ramp for free